-As the main fundraising body for Princess Margaret Hospital and the soon to open Perth Children’s Hospital, 100 per cent of funds raised through the Foundation are made available to the hospital and its related entities.
+We are the main fundraising body and largest private funder of Perth Children’s Hospital, as we were for Princess Margaret Hospital.
+100 per cent of funds raised through the Foundation are made available to the hospital and its related entities.

 Perth Children’s Hospital

-With the opening of the new Perth Children’s Hospital and its increased capacity and huge advances in technology, comes the challenge of ensuring the hospital remains at the forefront of paediatric healthcare.
+Perth Children’s Hospital opened on 10 June 2018, and with its increased capacity and huge advances in technology, comes the challenge of ensuring the hospital remains at the forefront of paediatric healthcare.

-Whilst the State Government is funding the build and initial fit-out of the hospital, the Foundation will continue to be called upon to fund initiatives outside of its day to day running, including supporting;
+Whilst the State Government funded the build and initial fit-out of the hospital, the Foundation will continue to be called upon to fund initiatives outside of its day to day running, including supporting;

 - Professorial Chairs of Expertise,